Trade Licence Registration in Dubai

 Normal and Instant Licence Fees

-EGSH reviews your proposed activities and legal structure to provide a clear and accurate estimate of a business licence cost or general trading licence cost in Dubai before submitting your application.
+EGSH reviews your proposed activities and legal structure to provide a clear and accurate fee estimate before submitting your application.

-Where to Apply for a Trade Licence in Dubai
+Where to Apply for Your Licence in Dubai

-A trade licence in Dubai can be obtained through the official channels approved by the Dubai Department of Economy and Tourism (DET).
+A licence can be obtained through the official channels approved by the Dubai Department of Economy and Tourism (DET).
 The two primary application methods are:

-- Authorised Service Centres, such as EGSH — You can visit EGSH to complete your trade licence application through the DET’s official systems.
-Our consultants review your documents, prepare the required legal forms, submit your application, and guide you through each step of the process.
+- Authorised Service Centres, such as EGSH — You can visit EGSH to complete your application through the DET's official systems.
+Our consultants review your documents, prepare the required legal forms, submit your application, and guide you through each stage of the process.

-Normal licences are typically issued within approximately 10 minutes once all requirements are met, while Instant and e-Trader Licences are processed within roughly five minutes.
-Both application routes result in an official trade licence issued and recorded under the DET.
+According to the Dubai Department of Economy and Tourism (DET), Normal licences are typically issued within approximately 10 minutes once all requirements are met, while Instant and e-Trader Licences are processed within roughly five minutes.
+Both routes result in an official licence issued and recorded by the DET.

 Frequently Asked Questions About Trade Licence Registration in Dubai